-Kids have short attention spans, and if you want them to enjoy swimming, then you need to add an element of fun, and the aquaplane came up trumps.
-We had fun playing with it, pretending it was a rocket, shark, pulling my little one round on it.
+Kids have short attention spans, and if you want them to enjoy swimming, you need to add fun, and the aquaplane came up trumps.
+We had fun playing with it, pretending it was a rocket or shark, and pulling my little one around on it.

 Here are a few words from my little tester: